 Fire up the Echo Studio for the first time and Alexa will tune its sound for your room's acoustics by firing out a number of different test tones and reacting to its readings.
 The whole process doesn't last longer than a few seconds, but you will need to recalibrate the speaker if you move it around.

 You can access tone controls through the Alexa app for Android and iOS, plus change volume manually and pair another Echo Studio or manage and group any other Echo speakers you own.

 Amazon has also built added flexibility into the Echo Studio.
 You can wirelessly connect one or two of the speakers with either a Fire TV Cube (1st or 2nd Gen), Fire TV Stick 4K or Fire TV (3rd Gen) to create a Dolby Atmos home theatre set-up.
 It's not 5.1 surround sound, but hooking up a stereo pair presents a decent opportunity to upgrade the audio coming out of your TV.

 - Our pick of the best Alexa speakers

 Producing immersive, directional audio is always going to be difficult, but doing it from a single speaker source is even more challenging.
 So how does it fare?

 We begin with a couple of tracks designed to showcase the Echo Studio’s handling of 3D audio.
-Ariana Grande’s 7 Rings played through Amazon Music HD is presented with height and space, elevating the lead and background vocals.
+Ariana Grande’s 7 Rings played through Amazon Music Unlimited is presented with height and space, elevating the lead and background vocals.